premsurya/flask-helloworld/README.rst

 Hello World with Flask
 ======================

-In this tutorial, you will create a web app and deploy it to Heroku.
+n this tutorial, you will create a web app and deploy it to Heroku.
 You will use a Flask create the app.
 You'll first run the app locally, and then deploy it to Heroku using git.

 Prerequisites
 -------------